Rhee Taekwon-Do: Ranks

 Non-black belts, from white through to brown, denote the kup ranks.
 'Tips' denoting odd-numbered kup ranks are marked by a stripe of the higher colour near the right end (from the wearer's point of view) of a belt of the lower colour.
 Black belts denote the dan ranks.
-A specific dan rank is represented by the number of white bars embroidered on the black belt.
+A specific dan rank is represented by the number of white or gold bars embroidered on the black belt.
 A black belt with no bars is a Junior Black Belt, a rank assigned to members considered too young (typically 15 years or younger) for 1st dan.
 Junior Black Belt members are tested for 1st dan when they reach 18 years of age.
 One bar denotes 1st dan, two bars denote 2nd dan, and so on.
 The end of the belt bearing the dan rank also carries embroidery noting the name of the master issuing the promotion (Chong Chul Rhee, Chong Hyup Rhee, or Chong Yoon Rhee).

-From mid 2018 onwards, at least 3 regional instructors have been promoted to the rank of 7th Dan, with the title of "Master Instructor".
-This was previously unheard of, in Rhee Tae Kwondo.
+From mid 2018 onwards, at least 8 regional instructors have been promoted to the rank of 7th Dan, with the title of "Master Instructor".
+This was previously unheard of, in Rhee Tae Kwondo, as the organisation has historically been very slow to promote senior Dan ranks.
+It was common for a 5th Dan ranking to take 45 years.
+Clearly, many senior black belts left the organisation because of this.